 You can change your service address and notify Companies House free of charge using 1st Formations’ Online Company Manager.

 You can appoint a new director at any time you wish.
-You must inform Companies House and update your Company Register will the new director’s details.
+You must inform Companies House and update your company register with the new director’s details.
 1st Formations’ Online Company Manager can be used to notify Companies House free of charge.